 Physical fitness is an important aspect of your life at RMC.
 RMC has several programs to assist you to continuously improve your fitness.

 You are requested to participate in physical education classes once per week for 110 minutes.
 These classes are designed to teach you the training principles and methods, how to plan training sessions and the rules and regulations of various sports, while at the same time improving your physical fitness.
 RMC Physical Education teachers who have extensive training in their fields lead these classes.

 Your fitness level is tested throughout the using the CAF FORCE Test.
 You will be tested soon after your arrival at RMC.
-The test is explained in Annex C.
+The test is explained in the Physical Fitness Guide.

 There is an excellent sports programme at RMC.
 All students shall participate in either the Intramural or varsity programs.
-The list of sports is in Annex D.
+The list of sports is in College sports and Recreation Clubs.

 Professional Military Component